Sonja-Morris-Business-Analyst/Data-Profiling-Exploratory-Analysis/README.md

 ### Data Profile of Raw Data
 Assessment of:
 - missing values
-- null fields
+- duplicates
-- duplicate records
+- distributions
 - column consistency
-- data types
+- data completeness
-- categorical distributions

 ### Data Integrity of Raw Data
-Evaluation of structural reliability and consistency across records prior to cleaning.
+Evaluation of structural consistency prior to cleaning.

 ### Cleaned Data
 Refined dataset following cleaning and standardization processes.

 ### Data Profile of Cleaned Data
-Post-cleaning validation to assess improvements in:
+Post-cleaning validation to assess analytical readiness.
-- completeness
-- consistency
-- analytical readiness

 ### Data Integrity of Cleaned Data
-Final integrity review confirming the dataset was suitable for downstream analysis and visualization.
+Final integrity checks confirming the dataset was suitable for downstream analysis and visualization.

 ---